kchenturtles/PassionfruitKitchen/content/posts/sunshine-smoothie-bowl.md

 ![smoothie bowl aerial](../../smoothie-bowl/smoothie-bowl-aerial.jpg)

-Wow, I'm excited about this one!
+I'm excited about this one!
 It's so simple yet so good - I think I've made it like six times this month already.
-I call it a sunshine smoothie bowl because of the color, but to be more specific it's an amazing tropical smoothie bowl - mango, pineapple, banana (and anything else you might want to add!)
-I've got a neat trick as well for making sure it's thick enough to scoop.
-The ingredients for this smoothie bowl are also super simple -- just some frozen fruit and yogurt -- and blended together it tastes just like mango sorbet!
+I call it a sunshine smoothie bowl because of the color, but to be more specific, it's a tropical smoothie bowl - mango, pineapple, banana, and anything else you might want to add.
+It's super easy to make -- just some blended frozen fruit and yogurt -- and it tastes just like mango sorbet.

 ![smoothie bowl scoop](../../smoothie-bowl/smoothie-bowl-scoop1.jpg)
 ## Ingredients